-You can find many of articles on the Internet about metabolism-boosting foods, but the fact is that the majority of these are simply myths made up from random people without any real research to back up their claims.
+You can find many articles on the Internet about metabolism-boosting foods, but the fact is that the majority of these are simply myths made up from random people without any real research to back up their claims.
 Without any studies with firm results, they are pretty much as worthless as the imaginary burger we mentioned.
 There is some good news, however.
-Scientists have found foods that actually have a direct impact on your metabolism and your weight.
+Scientists have found foods that actually have a direct impact on your weight, and are proven to boost metabolism.

 So, in this article, we will go through all the garbage spewed on the net by all kinds of “experts” and show you the foods which have scientific proof behind them.
 If you choose to incorporate these metabolism-boosting foods in your diet you will see start seeing rapid results and you will get more athletic, leaner and faster.

 If you aren’t particularly fond of spicy food or your stomach is too sensitive and gets too irritated, you may want to think about giving it a go one more time.
 Provided that you have the will to go through the pain you have to endure in order to see vastly improved results in your fat-loss pursuit.
 You can read about a lot of exaggerated claims or myths about this kind of food.
 For instance, there are some who believe it can prematurely induce labor in pregnant women.
 There are even some who claim that the spicier the food a man tolerates, the more testosterone in him.
 Does that sound logical to you?!